How Does Silica Gel Work?

 • Adsorption is when a material sticks to the surface of a substance.

 Something adsorbs moisture which means water molecules adhere to the material’s surface.
 Think of the way that sand can seem to soak up water.
-The water is adhering to the surface of each grain.
+The water adheres to the surface of each grain.
 Silica gel does the same thing.
 It’s covered in millions of tiny pores that can retain moisture.
 It can adsorb about 40% of its weight in moisture.
 This can reduce the relative humidity in a closed container to about 40 percent.

 Silica gel packs in anything would be affected by excess moisture.
 It’s in with leather products where it can limit mold growth.
 You’ll see it packaged with electronics to reduce condensation.
 As it’s nearly harmless, it prevents spoilage in foods like pepperoni.